Want to Make Lightroom Your Next Destination ?

 Avalanche for Lightroom has been trained to understand how to best migrate your settings to Lightroom.
 It goes way beyond what Lightroom does when using the inbuilt importer.

-Avalanche for Lightroom supports importing from Luminar, CaptureOne, iView Media and will soon support importing from Apple Photos
+Avalanche for Lightroom supports importing from Luminar, CaptureOne, iView Media and now support importing from Apple Photos.

 As explained in details in this page: